Prag8855/aab/content/guides/pension-payments-refund.md

 - **and** you are at least 67 years old
 - **and** you live anywhere in the world

-### Macedonian citizens

-You can get a pension refund.
-Macedonia has a pension agreement with Germany.
-See the [rules for contracting countries](/guides/pension-payments-refund#contracting-countries).

-### Moldovan citizens

-You can get a pension refund.
-Moldova has a pension agreement with Germany.
-See the [rules for contracting countries](/guides/pension-payments-refund#contracting-countries).

 ### Montenegrin citizens

 You can get a pension refund if:[^2]